Deforestation.,aerial,photo,of,logging,in,malaysia,rainforest

 Fisherwomen Sailing At Exotic Boat With Paddle Along Smooth River

-How is the Forest 500 selected? -How is the Forest 500 selected? – The 350 companies selected are the largest companies throughout palm oil, soy, beef, leather, timber or paper supply chains.
-Forest 500 selection covers the whole supply chains for these commodities, from producers to retailers.
-The 150 financial institutions are those that provided the most finance through shares, loans or bonds to those 350 companies.
-Our full selection methodology is available to download.
+How are the Forest 500 selected?
+The companies selected are the largest companies in beef, cocoa, coffee, leather, palm oil, pulp and paper, rubber, soy, timber, supply chains.
+The Forest 500 selection covers commodity supply chains from producers to retailers.
+The financial institutions are those that provided the most finance through shares, loans and underwritings or bonds to those companies.
+The selection methodology is available to download.

-Have the companies identified been directly linked to causing deforestation? – The companies and investors included in the Forest 500 have significant influence over the production and processing of the commodities that drive deforestation through their supply chains and financing activities.
-Through those activities they are at significant risk of driving deforestation, conversion of natural ecosystems and the associated human rights abuses, and need to set and implement policies to prevent this from happening.
+Have the companies identified been directly linked to deforestation?
+The companies and financial institutions included in the Forest 500 have, through their supply chains and financing activities, significant influence over the production and processing of the commodities that drive deforestation.
+Through those activities they are at risk of causing deforestation, conversion of natural ecosystems and associated human rights abuses.
+To address these risks, the organisations can set and implement policies.
+Datasets like Mighty Earth rapid response reports and EJAtlas provide information on potential direct links to deforestation incidents.

-Will the financial institutions and companies included in the Forest 500 change over time? – The Forest 500 have been identified using a methodology that takes into consideration issues such as company size, their links to commodity supply chains, and market shares within each industry sector.
-The selection is reviewed every two years in order to ensure the most relevant actors continue to be assessed, with some small changes made annually due to companies merging or going bankrupt.
-The latest selection of companies and financial institutions was completed in 2022.
+Do the financial institutions and companies included in Forest 500 change over time?
+The Forest 500 are identified using a methodology that takes into consideration issues such as company size, links to commodity supply chains, and market share within each industry sector.
+The selection is reviewed every two years to ensure the most relevant actors are assessed, with some small changes made annually due to companies merging or ceasing operations.
+The latest selection of companies and financial institutions was made in 2024.
+The 2024 selection process accounted for the expansion of commodity coverage and forest types.
+The next selection cycle is currently taking place and the updated methodology will be published in 2026.

 Back to top